 Syntax Description type number Interface type and interface or subinterface number.
 For more information about the numbering syntax for your networking device, use the question mark (?) online help function. • You can enter any number of interface type and numbers. - interface-number (Optional) Ending interface number. , Allows you to configure more interface types. macro Specifies a macro keyword. word Previously defined keyword, up to 32 characters long.
 Command Default No interface range is s set.
-Command Modes Global configuration (config) Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
-Usage Guidelines Configuration Changes J All configuration changes made to a range of subinterfaces are saved to NVRAM, but the range itself does not get saved to NVRAM.
+Command Modes Global configuration (Global configuration (config) Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
+Usage Guidelines Configuration Changes • nges made to a range of subinterfaces are saved to NVRAM, but the range itself NVRAM.
 Use the define interface range command to create and save a range.
-You can enter the range in two ways: • Specifying up to five interface ranges • Specifying a previously defined macro You can specify either the interfaces or the name of a range macro.
-A range must consist of the same interface type, and the interfaces within a range cannot span slots.
-You cannot specify both the interface range and macro keywords in the same command.
-After creating a macro, the command does not allow you to enter additional ranges.
-Likewise, if you have already specified an interface range, the command does not allow you to enter a macro.
-VLANs When you define a VL AN, valid values are from 1 to 4094.
-The last VLAN number cannot exceed 4094 -
+You can enter the rang ge in two ways: • Specifying up to f five interface ranges • Specifying a prev iously defined macro - · the interfaces or the name of a range macro.
+A range must consist of the same interfaces within a range cannot span slots. a macro, the command th the interface range and macro keywords in the same command.
+After creatin d does not allow you to enter additional ranges.
+Likewise, if you have already range, the command does not allow you to enter a macro.
+VLANs AN, valid values are from 1 to 4094.
+The last VLAN number cannot exceed 4094 •

 You cannot use the interface range command to create switch virtual interfaces (SVIs) in that particular range.
 You can use the interface range command only to configure existing VLAN SVIs within the range.
 To display VLAN SVIs, enter the show running-config command.
 VLANs not displayed cannot be used in the interface range command.
 The commands entered under the interface range command are applied to all existing VLAN SVIs within the range.
-You can enter the command interface range create vlan x - y to create all VLANs in the specified range that do not already exist.
+You can enter the command interface range create vlan $x - y$ to create all VLANs in the specified range that do not already exist.
 If you are using discontiguous VLANs, you can use the interface range vlan command to configure multiple SVIs without creating unneeded SVIs and wasting interface descriptor blocks (IDBs).
 After specifying a VLAN range, you can continue using the interface range command to specify another interface (ATM, Fast Ethernet, Gigabit Ethernet, loopback, port-channel, or tunnel).
 Note VLANs 4093, 4094, and 4095 are reserved and cannot be configured by the user.
-Examples interface range Gigabit Ethernet Example The following example shows how to set a Gigabit Ethernet range: Related Commands Router(config)# interface range gigabitethernet 0/1 - 3 Command Description define interface range Defines an interface range macro.
+Examples interface range Gigabit Ethernet Example The following example shows how to set a Gigabit Ethernet range: Router (config) # interface range gigabitethernet 0/1 - 3 Related Commands Command Description neialeu commalius define interface range Defines an interface range macro.

-- encapsulation dot1q Applies a unique VLAN ID to each subinterface within the range.
+Applies a unique VLAN ID to each subinterface within the range.